cultureulterior/EmergencyStripper/README.md

 ## EmergencyStripper

-This is the arduino code and the ruby code to interface to stagger, in order to give ambient data about the environment
+This repository contains arduino code and ruby code to interface to the stagger http endpoint, in order to give ambient data about the environment

 ## Features